San Marcos Growers LogoSan Marcos Growers

 This species has been moved around a bit into different genera within the Bignoniaceae family.
 It was first described as Pithecoctenium buccinatorium by Alphonse Louis Pierre Pyramus de Candolle in 1845 with this genus name coming from the Greek words 'pithekos' (or Latin 'pitheco') meaning an "ape" or a "monkey" and 'ctenion' meaning a comb in reference to the spiny fruit that could be used as a comb,.
 It was then renamed as Phaedranthus buccinatorius by British botanist Thomas Miers with the genus name from the Latin word 'phaedr meaning "splendid" and 'anthos meaning flowers and in 1882 as a species in the genus Bignonia by the British botanist William Botting Hemsley and fabric dye and weaving specialist Ethel M. Mairet, with the genus name referencing the plant family, both named for the French statesman, writer, preacher and librarian.
 It was transferred to the genus Distictis by the American botanist Alwyn H. Gentry in 1973 but its current name, according to Royal Botanic Garden Kew's database, given to it by the Brazilian botanist Lúcia G. Lohmann in 2014 is Amphilophium buccinatorium.
 It has been cultivated worldwide and was long known in cultivation as Bignonia cherere, Bignonia buccinatoria and for most of time we have grown it since 1981 as Distictis buccinatoria, so we continue to list it under this name until such time as this name change has wider acceptance (or it gets changed again) so not to confuse our customers and staff.
 We have a large planting of this plant along the fence in front of our sales office.
 We also grow the closely related Distictis laxiflora (also most currently a species of Amphilophium) and a hybrid between the two called Distictis 'Rivers'.
 For many years we grew a plant we called Pithecoctenium crucigerum, a lovely yellow flowering vine that graces a trellis around our sales office and it too has been moved into the genus Amphilophium -what a fantastic and attractive genus of vines it is!

-This information about Distictis buccinatoria displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Distictis buccinatoria displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]